-The Firearm and Tool Mark Examination Section is staffed by one (1) Crime Scene Investigator serving as a Firearm Examiner and one (1) part-time Forensic Scientist.
+The Firearm and Tool Mark Examination Section is staffed by a Firearm Examiner and a Forensic Scientist.
 The primary responsibilities of the section include firearm examination, tool mark examination, and serial number restoration.

 The HCSO Crime Laboratory is one of many law enforcement agencies nationwide that participates in the Alcohol Tobacco and Firearm (ATF) National Integrated Ballistic Information Network (NIBIN).
 The NIBIN database is a powerful investigative tool that increases the possibility of solving unrelated crimes involving the same firearm.
 NIBIN allows the laboratory to compare firearm evidence recovered from crime scenes to a database of cartridge casings and bullets.
 NIBIN database searches can be conducted on a local, state, or national level.

 Through the NIBIN program, Integrated Ballistics Identification System (IBIS) equipment is used to compare firearms related evidence stored in the database.
 IBIS digitally captures the images of fired bullets and fired cartridge cases from crime scenes as well as test fires from recovered firearms.
 When a new image is entered, the system searches the existing database for a match.
 When a possible match is observed, a firearm examiner must verify the match by comparing the actual items of evidence under a comparison microscope.
 Once the conformation is made, a “hit” is noted in the system.
 A “hit” is defined as a linkage of at least two different crime investigations where there previously had been no known connection.
 NIBIN allows for links between investigations across jurisdictional boundaries.